Premier League betting tips: Manchester City v Southampton best bets and preview

-Looking to continue his fine tipping form, Joe Rindl has the best bets and preview for as Manchester City host Southampton in the Premier League..
+Looking to continue his fine tipping form, Joe Rindl has the best bets and preview as Manchester City host Southampton in the Premier League.

 1pt Phil Foden to score anytime at 41/20 (Sporting Index)